-ı PLANNED USE OF MTW SINGLE FUND FLEXIBILITY Description • LOCAL ASSET MANGEMENT PLAN i.
-Is the MTW PHA allocating costs within statute? ii.
+ii.
 Is the MTW PHA implementing a local asset management plan (LAMP)?

+Yes

-Yes iii.
-Has the MTW PHA provide a LAMP in the appendix?
-Yes iv.
+iii.
+Has the MTW PHA provided a LAMP in the appendix?

+Yes

+iv.
 If the MTW PHA has provided a LAMP in the appendix, please describe any proposed changes to the LAMP in the Plan Year or state that the MTW PHA does not plan to make any changes in the Plan Year.
-Description i.
-Description of RAD Participation